Professor & Dean, College of Health Professions and Social Work

 Phone: (239) 590-7451

-E-Mail: firstname.lastname@example.orgOffice: Marieb Hall 438B
+Office: Marieb Hall 438B

-Dr. Cordova served as a Professor and Chairperson of the Department of Kinesiology at The University of North Carolina at Charlotte for 6 years.
-Additionally, he also served as Director of the Biodynamics Research Laboratory and was a research faculty member within the Center for Biomedical Engineering Systems at UNC Charlotte.
-Before joining the faculty at UNC Charlotte in Fall 2005, Dr. Cordova was on faculty at Indiana State University for 8 years in which he served in many capacities including: Department Chair, Director of the Masters and PhD programs in Athletic Training and Sports Medicine, and Director of the Sports Injury Research Laboratory.
+Dr. Cordova served as a Professor and Chairperson of the Department of Kinesiology at the University of North Carolina at Charlotte for six years.
+Additionally, Dr. Cordova served as Director of the Biodynamic Research Laboratory and was a research faculty member within the Center for Biomedical Engineering Systems at UNC Charlotte.
+Before joining the faculty at UNC Charlotte in Fall 2005, Dr. Cordova was on faculty at Indiana State University for eight years in which he served in many capacities including: Department Chair, Director of the Masters and PhD programs in Athletic Training and Sports Medicine, and Director of the Sports Injury Research Laboratory.

-Dr. Cordova is a Certified Athletic Trainer, and is a Fellow of the American College of Sports Medicine, the National Athletic Trainers’ Association, and is a member of the Society for Neuroscience.
-He is a Section Editor for the Journal of Athletic Training and serves on the Editorial Board for the Journal of Sport Rehabilitation.
+Dr. Cordova is a Section Editor for the Journal of Athletic Training and serves on the Editorial Board for the Journal of Sport Rehabilitation.
 Additionally, he serves as a guest reviewer for many other journals in Sports Medicine, Exercise Science, Biomechanics, and Neurophysiology.
 His research focus involves investigating the neuromechanical consequences of lower extremity joint injury and rehabilitation in chronic ankle instability, knee and ankle osteoarthritis populations.
-His research endeavors have culminated into publishing over 60 peer-reviewed scientific journal articles, and he has delivered over 115 professional research presentations, symposia, and invited lectures at the national level.
-In 2000, Dr. Cordova was recipient of the NATA Research & Education Foundation’s New Investigator Research Award, and in 2003 he was honored by Indiana State University in receiving the Theodore Dreiser Distinguished Research Award.
-Dr. Cordova earned his BS degree in Athletic Training from East Stroudsburg University, his Master’s degree in Athletic Training from Indiana State University, and his Doctor of Philosophy degree in Biomechanics from The University of Toledo.